broxus/ever-wallet-api/README.md

    podman run --network=host ever-wallet
    ```

-   This will run the `ton-wallet-api` server using the default configuration files already existing in the container.
+   This will run the `tycho-wallet-api` server using the default configuration files already existing in the container.
    Errors shall be expected at this step.

    ```bash